 are suspended from John Lee Archer's

 incredibly beautiful historical timber ceiling beams to project

 images onto the Chapel walls which have been repainted white.

-All four original heritage Chapel windows will have timber
+Chapel interior.
+All five original 1831 heritage Chapel windows have

 frames mounted in them with remote controlled blinds to darken